 Sometimes it’s hard to see it right away.
 If someone is more covert or sneaky in their aggression, even though on the outside they’re being “nice”, it doesn’t feel quite right.
 Often these people are trying to get their needs met, or get your attention, but can’t bring themselves to have a direct conversation or communicate in healthy effective ways.
 They will sidebar and comment to others, snipe via email or social media, avoiding an actual conversation.
 Sometimes when you step away and stop giving them attention, they’ll pretend everything is fine and make some neutral comment to see if you’ll respond, sort of like a test balloon.
 Don’t get sucked into their drama – if they’re not willing to talk directly, don’t compromise your own integrity.
 Sometimes you have to let people go.

 I recently let go of a toxic relationship that spanned over 20 years.
 I think I hesitated in letting it go because of the length of time invested and I wanted to believe she was a true friend.
 What I didn’t want to see were the multiple instances where boundaries were overstepped, ignored or trampled upon.
 There have been times when she admitted to feeling jealous or envious of my accomplishments.
 She had been through a lot in her own life, so I tried to be forgiving, but the same behaviors kept re-occurring.
 On more than one occasion, she’d tear me down to others, showed up late for our get togethers, and found other ways to undermine.
-You keep hoping it will change, you keep hoping they really do care about you.
+You keep hoping they really do care about you.
 In the end, their actions don’t reflect respect or regard for you or your feelings.
+I have forgiven her, and let go of the relationship.

 Whenever you are hiking up any mountain, you want and deserve your “ride or dies” by your side.
 These are the people who love you no matter what.
 The ones who give left-handed compliments or demean you don’t deserve your attention or your time.
 This doesn’t mean your “ride or dies” won’t have issues with you, but they will care enough to be direct.
 They won’t gossip or rant to others.
-They will have the courage to pick up the phone or take your badass out for a cup of coffee.
+They will have the courage to pick up the phone and settle differences.
 They will come from a place of love and respect even when you’ve screwed up.
 And we all screw up.

 There are very few “ride or dies” for me.
 And I’m perfectly OK with that.